Benniah/Flask_API_Snowflake/README.md

 # How to run ?

-Kindly execute the code when all the conditions above have been satified :
+Kindly execute the code when all the conditions above have been satisfied :

 ```bash